jfberma/marchorowitz/README.md

 ##### Piece Categories

 Each piece requires an assigned category.
-Cateogies are represented by color and determine where the item shows up on the site (i.e. [blue](https://www.marchorowitz.net/pieces/blue/) or [grey](https://www.marchorowitz.net/pieces/grey/).
+Cateogies are represented by color and determine where the item shows up on the site (i.e. [blue](https://www.marchorowitz.net/pieces/blue/) or [grey](https://www.marchorowitz.net/pieces/grey/)).

 To view all of the categories, visit the [piece categorys](https://www.marchorowitz.net/admin/project/piececategory/) page (Djano auto-appends an "s" to the page name, hense the funny spelling).
+From here, you can add and edit categories.
+Each category has a name, a Hex Color Value (the color that will show up in the site navigation), and a top and bottom hex color used to determine the gradient for the background of that category.